Theories behind the deaths of Eddie and Mike Graham abound to this day. Learn about the legacy and tragedy that befell this father and son.

 Sullivan remembers Mike saying once to him, Jerry Brisco, and a couple of other friends after both his father and later his son had passed away, "I must have been a horrible son and a horrible father."
 Sullivan continued, "Mike went downhill after his son died.
 He wasted away to nothing."

 Sullivan also recalls a chilling phone call after being Mike’s final ever guest on his radio show "Talking Wrestling With Mike Graham," Afterward, he was strangely emotional and told Kevin that he loved him.
 Six days later, Mike had killed himself.

-According to The Post Courier, in an eerily similar phone call from Eddie Graham to his son, before killing himself on Super Bowl Sunday in 1985, he also called his son Mike to remind him that he loved him.
+According to The Post and Courier with Mike Mooneyham, in an eerily similar phone call from Eddie Graham to his son, before killing himself on Super Bowl Sunday in 1985, he also called his son Mike to remind him that he loved him.
 Could he have picked this day in order not to garner too much attention?